 The liquidity profile of MCFL is adequate with current ratio of 1.02x (PY: 1.05x) and unencumbered cash and bank balances of Rs.
 212.99 cr as on March 31, 2020 (PY: Rs.
 41.65 cr) on account of the funds received from short term loan under Special Banking Arrangement (SBA) during March 2020.
 The company has cash and bank balances (including fixed deposits) of Rs.
-250 cr as on September 29, 2020 (which also includes subsidy received from the government).
-MCFL has scheduled repayments of Rs.
-70 cr vis-à-vis projected GCA of Rs.
-100 cr during FY21.
+443 cr as on February 28, 2021 (which also includes subsidy received from the government).
 Further, MCFL has not availed of the moratorium for the servicing of its bank facilities, however, has planned capex in the coming years to be financed from the external borrowings and internal accruals of the company.
-The operations of the company at 200 days for FY20 (163 days for FY19) on account of subsidy receivables outstanding from Gol, which stood at Rs.
+The operations of the company are working capital intensive majorly owing to the high collection days with average receivables days of the company at 200 days for FY20 (163 days for FY19) on account of subsidy receivables outstanding from Gol, which stood at Rs.
 1107.42 cr as on March 31, 2020 (40.50% of total operating income) as against Rs.
-1115.43 cr of subsidy as on March 31, 2019 (36.16% of total operating income).

-based limits) for an amount of Rs.
-1440 cr for the business operations with average utilization of 90.50% during last 12 months ended August 2020.
+1115.43 cr of subsidy as on March 31, 2019 (36.16% of total operating income of the company).
+However, the subsidy receivables of the company have substantially declined to Rs.
+416.37 cr as on February 28, 2021 on account of the release of the subsidy by the government under Atmanirbhar 3.0 stimulus.
+This is expected to significantly improve the collection period of the company, while reducing its reliance on the working capital borrowings.
+MCFL has the sanctioned working capital limits (including CC limits and non-fund based limits) for an amount of Rs.
+1380 cr for the business operations with average utilization of 87.66% during last 12 months ended December 2020.